sveltejs/learn.svelte.dev/content/tutorial/01-svelte/01-introduction/01-welcome-to-svelte/README.md

 title: Welcome to Svelte
 ---

+> WARNING: this content is a work in progress and may be out of date.
+If you are learning Svelte, please refer to the [tutorial on svelte.dev](https://svelte.dev/tutorial) for now.
+If you are learning SvelteKit, refer to the [SvelteKit docs](https://kit.svelte.dev/docs).

 Welcome to the Svelte tutorial!
 This will teach you everything you need to know to easily build fast, small web applications.

 You can also consult the [API docs](https://svelte.dev/docs) and the [examples](https://svelte.dev/examples), or — if you're impatient to start hacking on your machine locally — create a project with `npm init svelte`.